Playful Educational Activities / Nature, Games, Computer Games, and Toys

 Based on LEGO-type blocks, these Braille blocks are tactile aids that support development of Braille literacy skills in a fun way.
 They can be used in combination with regular LEGO.
 Made in the US can be ordered from and sent around the world.

 - The Blind Sport Podcast: Audio podcast hosted by New Zealander Mike Lloyd, issued approximately twice per month.
 Each podcast covers an interview about sports for people who are blind or have low vision and shares information and tips.
-The website also offers a collection of online resources where you can find information on blind sports, organisations and sport/fitness related products.

 - Toys and activities: